L-Gaudet/BlocklyQL/README.md

 The ultimate goal of the project is to reduce entry barriers for database management, enable nonprogrammers to perform efficient queries in a database, and increase their ability to manage data across different user profiles.

 By building this Blockly-based SQL-like language, we want to create a more inclusive environment for database querying, allowing individuals from various backgrounds to harness data management capabilities without requiring extensive coding expertise.

+### Parsing, Interpretation, Compilation

+This project implements parsing by transforming statement blocks into SQL querying operations.
+The DSL will have to check the integrity of the order of statement blocks to ensure they obey the SQL rules and won't return an error.